carlcorder/Lucene_Search/README.txt

-Using the Lucene Java library to build a search index.
+Using the Lucene Java library to build a search index from the content on a product page of vwr.com.
 The index can be viewed with a tool like Luke.